narges-sa/COVID-CT-Segmentation/README.md

 In Split 1, data from a relatively large number of 46 training/validation-set patients and a small number of only 3 testing-set patients were used.
-729 CT image slices formed the training and validation sets, and 200 images the testing set. the number of slices in this split can be seen in [main_TV_Unet_Split1.py](https://github.com/narges-sa/COVID-CT-Segmentation/blob/readme-changes/main_TV_Unet_Split1.py) code.
+729 CT image slices formed the training and validation sets, and 200 images the testing set.
+The number of slices in this split can be seen in [main_TV_Unet_Split1.py](https://github.com/narges-sa/COVID-CT-Segmentation/blob/readme-changes/main_TV_Unet_Split1.py) code.

-InSplit 2, a more balanced distribution of patient numbers was used with 654 CT image slices from 35 patients included in the training and validation sets, and 275 images from 14 patients formed the testing set.
+In Split 2, a more balanced distribution of patient numbers was used with 654 CT image slices from 35 patients included in the training and validation sets, and 275 images from 14 patients formed the testing set.